I've Seen a Way: Reception

 I've Seen a Way received positive reviews from critics noted at review aggregator Metacritic.
 It has a weighted average score of 79 out of 100, based on nine reviews.

-Editors at AllMusic Guide rated this release a 3.5 out of five stars, calling it an Album Pick, with reviewer Paul Simpson summing up that the band "clearly make music with the intention to disrupt, confront, and force the listener to question society's ethics, and their first album succeeds at all of these points".
+Editors at AllMusic rated this release a 3.5 out of five stars, calling it an Album Pick, with reviewer Paul Simpson summing up that the band "clearly make music with the intention to disrupt, confront, and force the listener to question society's ethics, and their first album succeeds at all of these points".
 Editors at Pitchfork chose this release as the Best New Music, with critic Ryan Leas scoring it an 8.3 out of 10, writing that this "is a purposefully disorienting album: an idiosyncratic collision of familiar elements that blurs genres and defamiliarizes language... the music is abrasive, but in its most shocking moments, the band allows beauty to shine through the grime and static".
 Marc Hogan of that site proposed Grammy Award picks and nominated this release for Grammy Award for Best Dance/Electronic Music Album.
 In The Quietus, Will Salmon similarly writes that this is "a visceral and strange album, one that revels in its abstractions, but is direct in what it has to say", noting that the group has managed to expand on its sound since 2021's ...EP.
 An NME profile of the group wrote that this album "glows with experimental, urgent post-punk that champions resistance and chaos".
-Nick Roseblade of Clash Magazine rated I've Seen a Way a seven out of 10, for being "surprising, but oddly delightful" with a level of ferocity that discourages long-time listening sessions.
+Nick Roseblade of Clash rated I've Seen a Way a seven out of 10, for being "surprising, but oddly delightful" with a level of ferocity that discourages long-time listening sessions.
 Ben Devlin of musicOMH scored this album four out of five stars for "spiky, rebellious sentiments" that he recommends to fans of electronic and industrial music.
-Another seven out of 10 came from Jason Anderson in n Uncut, for the "brutalist, nightmarish soundscapes" that the band draws on from a post-punk perspective.
+Another seven out of 10 came from Jason Anderson in Uncut, for the "brutalist, nightmarish soundscapes" that the band draws on from a post-punk perspective.
 John Amen of Beats Per Minute gave the album a score of 76% and wrote, "While i've seen a way naturally suggests an atheistic vision, it also ironically reaches for something eternal that exists beyond the horrific tortuosities of sociopolitical evolution.
 Life, God, Spirit, The Way...
 Mandy, Indiana never lose sight of their aesthetic and existential north star, despite how convincingly they navigate despair."